sbabic/swupdate/doc/source/swupdate.rst

 Network support is limited
 --------------------------
-Network stack is limited, generally an update is possible via UDP but not with TCP.
+Network stack is limited, generally an update is possible via UDP but not via TCP.

 Interaction with the operator
 -----------------------------